lorig135/docsstyleguide/MinimalWritingStyle.md

 Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.

 ### References
+References are used to research and find detailed information, which is often formatted as tables or in an appendix.
+Some examples of references are timers, and their rates of execution times for queries and CRUD operations, or severe and fatal error messages for servers and their tools.

 #### Structure
 Topic title: H1 or H2, the name of the subject.